ICC Cricket World Cup 2023: Five things we learned in the group stage

 2. Kohli is king

-Individually, there was one particular stand out moment when Kohli equalled Sachin Tendulkar’s record of 49 one-day international hundreds.
+Individually, there was one particular standout moment when Kohli equalled Sachin Tendulkar’s record of 49 one-day international hundreds.

-It came in the 243-run victory against South Africa and the right-hander described it in the post-match ceremony as “the stuff of dreams”.
+It came in the 243-run victory against South Africa, and the right-hander described it in the post-match ceremony as “the stuff of dreams”.

-The fact it was achieved on his birthday was the crowning glory in from of 70,000 fans at Eden Gardens.
+The fact it was achieved on his birthday was the crowning glory in front of 70,000 fans at Eden Gardens.

-The pair were teammates in 2011 when India last won the World Cup.
+Kohli and Tendulkar were teammates in 2011 when India last won the World Cup.

 As well as standing on the verge of a second crown, Kohli equalled Tendulkar in 277 innings while Tendulkar took more than 450 innings to reach his 49th.